IMPACT cville

 • Young Adult Unemployment

-You are here: Home / Current Initiatives / Affordable Housing (2016- )
+You are here: Home / Current Initiatives / Affordable Housing (2016- Present)

 Our vision is to see HOUSING FOR ALL: Everyone needs an opportunity for safe, accessible and affordable housing.
-A bold step toward this is for the City, County and UVa to commit to solutions that will provide at least 3,000 new affordable homes by 2030.
+A bold step toward this is for the County and to commit to solutions that will provide at least 1,500 new affordable homes by 2030.
 Here’s how we get there:

 WHAT WE WANT IN THE COUNTY

 We want an Affordable Housing Trust Fund that will prioritize low-income families and seniors.
-To do that well, it needs $5 million annually from dedicated funding sources.
+To do that well, it needs $10 million annually from dedicated funding sources.
+We will also need the trust fund to be established by ordinance to make sure that families between 30%-60% area median income are prioritized.

 Invest Now!